Spring 2022 Hilda López-Arce Scholarship Heading link

 ---|

 Cristian Baeza is a Human Development & Learning and minor in sociology, a first generation college student, and the first one to go to a four year university from his entire family.
 "I’ve had to navigate various new spaces, especially dealing with the transition from high school to a university without much guidance and support.
-As the son of Mexican parents that could not afford an education or even the luxury to travel to another country other than taking the risk themselves and leaving their country of origin to come to the United States, I am very privileged, but also excited to be given the opportunity to have been accepted to the Amsterdam Study Abroad Program for Summer 2018 and am currently a fellow of the 2018-2019 UPPF program. |
+As the son of Mexican parents that could not afford an education or even the luxury to travel to another country other than taking the risk themselves and leaving their country of origin to come to the United States, I am very privileged, but also excited to be given the opportunity to have been accepted to the Amsterdam Study Abroad Program for Summer 2018 and am currently a fellow of the 2018-2019 UPPF program." |

 recp2